-- 1. Relations between WHO and nongovernmental organizations are governed by the Constitution and governing body resolutions.
+- 1. In her report to the Executive Board at its 111th session in January 2003, the Director-General presented the results of a review of WHO's relations with nongovernmental organizations and proposed a new policy for relations with such organizations.
+After considering the report and the views of the Standing Committee on Nongovernmental Organizations, the Board adopted resolution EB111.R14.
+The policy annexed to this report has been updated in light of the Board's discussions. - 2.
+Relations between WHO and nongovernmental organizations are governed by the Constitution and governing body resolutions.
 The current WHO policy is contained in the "Principles governing relations between the World Health Organization and nongovernmental organizations", whose text was adopted by the Health Assembly in 1987 in resolution WHA40.25.
-Since then, the numbers and importance of nongovernmental organizations influencing events both within WHO and in the international arena have grown dramatically. - 2.
-In response to this increased influence and to the need for improving dialogue and collaboration, the United Nations Economic and Social Council in 1996 revised its policy on nongovernmental organizations and called for bodies and agencies in the United Nations system to examine their own principles to promote coherence.2 As a consequence, many United Nations agencies have reviewed and improved their policies and strategies for communication and collaboration with nongovernmental organizations. - 3.
+Since then, the numbers and importance of nongovernmental organizations influencing events both within WHO and in the international arena have grown dramatically. - 3.
+In response to this increased influence and to the need for improving dialogue and collaboration, the United Nations Economic and Social Council in 1996 revised its policy on nongovernmental organizations and called for bodies and agencies in the United Nations system to examine their own principles to promote coherence.
+As a consequence, many United Nations agencies have reviewed and improved their policies and strategies for communication and collaboration with nongovernmental organizations. - 4.
 In 2001 a review was undertaken of the principles governing the Organization's relations and interactions with nongovernmental organizations.
-The subsequent work embraced WHO headquarters, regional and some country offices and a range of nongovernmental organizations and other development partners. - 4.
-This document presents the main findings and conclusions of the review.3 It is proposed that the Principles governing relations between the World Health Organization and nongovernmental organizations should be replaced by a new policy for WHO's relations with nongovernmental organizations, consisting of elements of accreditation and collaboration.
+The subsequent work embraced WHO headquarters, regional and some country offices and a range of nongovernmental organizations and other development partners.